premchander-revature/interviewquestions/Interview Ques/Java Basics.md

 ---

-33. When do the static variables will be loaded in the memory?
+33. When do the static variables will be loaded in the memory?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)